 Another alternative to fly to Polynesia from Europe: from London with Air New Zealand (I had found a return ticket for 1 579 €).
 Otherwise, there is the good plan of "round-the-world" tickets with a stopover in Papeete: for ± 2 500 €, you can visit several continents!

-The peak tourist season in Polynesia is our holiday from July to August, but there is summer all year!
-Roughly speaking, there are two seasons: a dry season from March to November, considered more pleasant, with temperatures of 22 to 27 ° C; a warmer wet season, from December to February, between 25 and 35 ° C.
+The high tourist season in Polynesia corresponds to our July-August holidays, but over there it's summer all year round!
+Roughly speaking, there are two seasons: a dry season from March to November, considered more pleasant, with temperatures between 22 and 27°C; a hotter wet season, from December to February, between 25 and 35°C.

-In the Austral and Gambier, located very south, it is cooler and wetter: better to visit during the rainy months, between May and November.
+In the Australes and Gambier, located very far south, it is cooler and wetter: it is best to visit them during the less rainy months, between May and November.

 Budget on site

 To stay at not too expensive, I recommend family pensions.
 I tested during my stay of 2012 it's simple, but super-sympa.
 The rates are around 80-100€ in half-board.
 Then there are the more luxurious hotels, villa rentals, etc. for which the flight + hotel packages are often more interesting.

-Attention, in Polynesia, everything is much more expensive than in France, products of the daily life to the tourist activities.
-Also plan inter-island flights by plane: better optimize your route, with the "pass" of the domestic airline Air Tahiti allowing to combine several islands.
+Beware, in Polynesia, everything is much more expensive than in France, from everyday products to tourist activities.
+Plan also for inter-island travel by plane: it is better to optimize your itinerary, with the "passes" of the domestic airline Air Tahiti allowing to combine several islands.